 The Recirculating Farms Coalition has many ways for you to get involved with us.
 We always need assistance with research, writing, fish and plant science, outreach and more.
 Let us know if you would like to help.
 Watch here for internship, job opportunities and more.

-Please see below for January 2014 opportunities.
-All of our internships are volunteer and unpaid, but we are happy to help you arrange to receive school credit, fellowships, work-study or any other form of compensation available through your school or other institution.
+Please see below for internship opportunities.
+We compensate all our interns in some manner.
+If positions are unpaid, we are happy to help arrange to receive school credit, fellowships, work-study or any other form of compensation available to support time.

 We are currently seeking 1 intern to research various topics relating to hydroponics, aquaponics and aquaculture and write and contribute to various products.
 You will increase skills to translate complex information into written and online outreach materials and learn methods of investigative research, advocacy writing and strategic thinking.